tonyktchan/tf-cpu-only-multiworkers/README.md

 If everything is fine, the training job will be completed and the Saved_Model (in protocolbuffer) and other artifacts will be saved to Cloud Storage (or you can save it on Artifact Registry - which is the better option)

 ![image](https://github.com/tonyktchan/tensorflow-cpu-multiworkers/assets/96426553/7bf5cd1f-7325-4fa7-8087-2f57ac88a956)

-and the SavedModel can be found undeer the 'multi-machine-output' folder (dummy folder in fact):
+and the SavedModel can be found under the 'multi-machine-output' folder (dummy folder in fact):

 ![image](https://github.com/tonyktchan/tensorflow-cpu-multiworkers/assets/96426553/a4073ae2-98e4-47c0-a4eb-ab80465771d9)

 By then, your ML model is ready to be deployed!